dcaldwellphd/polaRized/README.md

 instance, partisan polarization on a political issue is the extent to which attitudes towards that issue are associated with partisanship.
-It is thus common to measure it using the Pearson correlation coefficient, especially two-party cases such as the United States (Fiorina and Abrams 2008).
+It is thus common to measure it using the Pearson correlation coefficient, especially in two-party cases such as the United States (Fiorina and Abrams 2008).
 The built-in data for this package includes an ordinal party variable similar to the scale used to measure the strength of party identification in the US.

 ``` r
 unique(toydata$party_ord)